guam68/Destiny-Curves/README.md

 ## Progress

-23 Apr 19
-It's gotten to the point to where I'm really kicking myself for trying to do this without a backend.
-I've revised the progress list to reflect the integration of Python/Django.

 - [x] Get all data for a deck to the page
 - [x] Generate a graph for a curve (based on a four turn game)